 Physical Therapist in New Jersey/New York

 If you are recovering from a hand or wrist fracture, schedule an appointment with JAG-ONE Physical Therapy.
-With locations throughout New Jersey and New York, we have expert physical therapists waiting to conveniently treat you.
+With locations throughout New York, New Jersey, and Pennsylvania, we have expert physical therapists waiting to conveniently treat you.
 Regain your strength and mobility following a hand/wrist fracture with the help of JAG-ONE Physical Therapy.